 So your thinking, why on earth don’t you rely on booking systems for your business?

 - Because most people have questions about your service and will not book and pay if they’re unsure about anything.
 On the phone or by email, you are giving a more personalized booking experience by putting your clients at ease.

 - Clients will be looking for your name on the booking system and if you are booked and have staff, they will not pick them and go elsewhere unless you persuade them on the phone (YES REALLY!)

 - It takes away the urgency to book.
-If your clients can see you have an empty diary in a months time, most people will think ‘oh I’ll book later in case I don’t need it nearer the time’ or ‘I’ll book when I get paid again as she doesn’t look that busy’ This is BAD for BUSINESS!
-By the time they get around to booking a space, it will have went to a new client that statistically costs you 3 times more to obtain than retaining that existing client, and this cycle will repeat itself over and over again for years.
+If your clients can see you have an empty diary in a months time, most people will think ‘Oh I’ll book later in case I don’t need it nearer the time’ or ‘I’ll book when I get paid again as she doesn’t look that busy’ This is BAD for BUSINESS!
+By the time they get around to booking a space, it will have gone to a new client that statistically costs you 3 times more to obtain than retaining that existing client, and this cycle will repeat itself over and over again for years.

-- Some people just can’t work technology
+- Some people just can’t work with technology

 - You’ll never know how much in demand you are.
 If I have a full diary and 6 people go on to book for that evening but couldn’t find a space, they aren’t going to phone and tell me that.
-So I should be hiring another member of staff instead of sitting in the dark about my salons demand.
+So I should be hiring another member of staff instead of sitting in the dark about my salon’s demand.

 What I do now: